ronappleton/multicraft-confs/README.md

 And thats it you can start the server it it will load.

-The conf files are set to run the forge jar from your server base directory, this way we can have multiple forge servers on a multicraft panel
+The conf files are set to run the forge jar from your server base directory, this way we can have multiple forge servers on a multicraft panel.

 # Helper